CikuAnalyst/Power-Bi-Dashboard-on-RA-Analysis/README.md

 Month = FORMAT('Calendar'[Date],"mmm")
 ```
 ### Data Modelling
 In this stage, I connected the Calendar and Date table.
-To do this, I switche dto the PowerBI model view and and connected the "AccidentDate" field in the Data table with the "Date" field in the Calendar table and this created a relationship that is 1 to many as seen below.
+To do this, I switched to the PowerBI model view and and connected the "AccidentDate" field in the Data table with the "Date" field in the Calendar table and this created a relationship that is 1 to many as seen below.

 <img width="334" alt="Picture2" src="https://github.com/CikuAnalyst/Power-Bi-Dashboard-on-RA-Analysis/assets/132788939/1ccb7202-c315-4f18-bee0-238111815e52">